sztrelcsikzoltan/WinForms_StorageManager/README.md

 * Simple Windows application to manage products, sales and users.
 * Connects to local MySQL database.
 Automatically creates database, its default tables and fields if not present.
+* Displays the last executed MySQL command at the bottom of the window.
 * Displays and saves statistics for total sales.

 <p align="left">